-In auditing the SFCR, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the SFCR is appropriate.
-Our evaluation of the Directors' assessment of the Group's ability to continue to adopt the going concern basis of accounting included:
+In auditing the financial statements, we have concluded that the Directors' use of the going concern basis of accounting in the preparation of the SFCR is appropriate.

-Review of the latest available Own Risk and Solvency Assessment ('ORSA') return to ensure compliance with regulatory solvency requirements, noting the Company to be in excess of the minimum solvency requirement;
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included:

-- Checked the solvency through reference of sufficiency of assets to meet liabilities and the adequacy of regulatory capital; - Review of the Group's budget for the next 12 months considering the validity of assumptions made; and - Enquiries of the Directors and scrutiny of management information, board minutes and regulatory correspondence to ascertain the existence of undisclosed events or obligations that may cast doubt on the Group's ability to continue as a going concern.
+- Review of the latest available Own Risk and Solvency Assessment ('ORSA') to assess compliance with regulatory solvency requirements, including evaluating management's forecasts and stress testing; - assessing the solvency position through assessing the sufficiency of assets to meet liabilities and the adequacy of regulatory capital; - assessing the historical accuracy of past forecast; and - assessing the appropriateness of the going concern disclosure in the financial statements.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Group's ability to continue as a going concern for a period of at least twelve months from when the Group SFCR is authorised for issue.
+Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Company's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.